 Initial Consultation

 Your journey begins with an initial consultation with your dentist.
-As we offer online consultations you can take advantage of them.
-Before that consultation you can send us X-rays if you have which are no older that 3 months.
-During the consultation you will discuss all the details and concerns which you might have, ask questions and express your expectations.
+As we offer online consultations, you can take advantage of them.
+Before that consultation, you can send us X-rays if you have them, provided they are no older than 3 months.
+During the consultation, you will discuss all the details and concerns you may have, ask questions, and share your expectations.

-The next step is to visit the dental clinic, where the dentist will evaluate your oral health by examining your gums, remaining teeth, and overall oral health.
-They will take impressions of your mouth and then will design your custom dentures.
+The next step is to visit the dental clinic, where the dentist will examine your gums, remaining teeth, and overall oral health.
+They will then take impressions of your mouth and design your custom dentures.

 Tooth Extraction (if needed)

-If you have remaining teeth that need to be removed, the dentist will perform the extractions.
-Your dentist will ensure you’re comfortable during this procedure, typically using local anaesthesia.
+If you have remaining teeth that need to be removed, the dentist will carry out the extractions.
+Your dentist will make sure you are comfortable during this procedure, usually by using local anaesthesia.
 In the case of immediate dentures, the dentures will be prepared in advance and placed immediately after the extraction.

 Impressions and Measurements

-Once your gums have healed sufficiently, the next step involves taking precise impressions and measurements of your mouth.
-These are critical to ensure your dentures fit perfectly and comfortably.
-The impressions are sent to a dental lab where your custom dentures will be made.
+Once your gums have healed enough, the next step is to take precise impressions and measurements of your mouth.
+These are essential for making sure your dentures fit perfectly and comfortably.
+The impressions are then sent to a dental lab where your custom dentures are made.

 Trying In and Adjustments